 If my kid stays up past 9, I am not a bad mom.
-If I don't give my kids milk by choice, I am not starving them.
-If I baby wear and use cloth diapers my child will learn to walk and won't have deformed hips.
-If I cannot afford to send my kid to preschool or just do not want to my child will not be stupid.
+I don't give my kids milk by choice; I am not starving them.
+If I baby wear and use cloth diapers, my child will learn to walk and won't have deformed hips.
+If I cannot afford to send my kid to preschool or do not want to my child to be attend my child will not be stupid.

-You have no clue what goes on in someones home.
+You do not know what goes on in someones home.
 If my house is messy, it does not mean I am lazy.
-If my house is clean, I am not a control freak or have a housekeeper.
 If my kids wear the same clothes every week, it doesn't mean I'm poor.
-If my child gets a cavity, it doesn't mean I give them sugar straight from a ten-pound bag.
+When my child gets a cavity, it doesn't mean I give them sugar straight from a ten-pound bag.

-See a child about to run into the street?
-A baby locked in a car in a parking lot?
+Is a small child about to run into the street?
+Is a baby locked in a car in a parking lot?
 Find a lost child at Target?
-See mom who is nursing and someone is harassing her?
-A mom who has a child that is crying in the middle of the store and others are giving her dirty looks.
+See a mom who is nursing and someone is harassing her?
+The mom with a child crying in the middle of the store and others are giving her dirty looks.
 Then that's your business.

-Help kids when they need it and know when to consult their parents and let them know what is going on when it's not.
-Help another mother out regardless how you feel about nursing in public.
+Help kids when they need help and consult their parents and tell them what is going on when you are uncomfortable.
 We need to stop overstepping our bounds and treating other parents like crap.
-Assist the mom that is trying to buy food at the grocery store.
+Help the mom trying to shop at the grocery store which means being a decent human being.
 Smile at her chances are your kid has thrown a fit in public too.
 Chances are you did it too.

-Seriously do we see other fathers in these proverbial pissing contests?
-Siccing their friends on each other?
-No, because the problem is women are so damn unkind to one another, and it has to stop.
+Do we see fathers siccing their friends on each other because they do not agree?
+No, because the problem is women are so damn unkind.

-We have all done this at least once.
+We have done this at least once.
 Said something we should not have or judged someone and that mom she can see it in our faces.
-Enough already.
-The next time a post triggers you turn off your device.
-See a mom doing something you don't like at the park zip your lip.
+The next time a post triggers you turn the device off.
+Witness a mom doing something you don't like at the park zip your lip.

-Lead by example.
-Other moms will pick up on it.
-Perhaps your kids will too, and maybe mom-shaming will be a thing of the past.
+Lead by example other moms will pick up on it.
+Mom-shaming will become a thing of the past.